Is Canva a good tool for creating and designing your resume? Here's what to consider.

 Although Canva offers interesting and unique designs, these aren't designs that are likely to pass through the ATS because they're riddled with headshots, icons, various fonts, and other graphic elements.

-As a rule of thumb, less is more when it comes to designing your resume, so stick to simple fonts, straightforward bullet points, and an overall minimalist look.
+As a rule of thumb, less is more, so stick to simple resume fonts, straightforward bullet points, and an overall minimalist look.
 There's no need to include a headshot, infographics, or cute little icons.

 Your goal is to get past these applicant tracking systems and into the hands of recruiters and hiring managers.
 Even the humans reading your resume are more concerned with your skills and experiences — not the design of your resume.